The Difference Between Sanitation and Disinfection

 Cleaning, Sanitizing, and Disinfecting: Oh My!

-It can be difficult to know the difference between these three terms because they are used so interchangeably when discussing cleaners or cleaning solutions, however, each word does have a distinct and differing definition.
-Knowing the difference and when to do each could be the key difference in keeping your family safe and healthy.
+Knowing the difference between these three terms can be challenging because they are used interchangeably when discussing cleaners or cleaning solutions.
+However, each word does have a distinct and differing definition.
+Recognizing the differences and when to do each could be critical in keeping your family safe and healthy.

 “Clean as a Whistle” Might Still Leave You in A Pickle

-Although cleaning is a great way of staying organized and will get dust and grim away, it is not enough to keep away bacteria and microorganisms from infiltrating into your home.
-Although cleaning is a very bland turn for removing something unwanted; cleaning usually refers to removing visible debris or dirt.
-If you want to give your space a little deeper clean, you are going to need to resort to stronger equipment than just a broom, dustpan, and feather duster.
+Although cleaning is an excellent way of staying organized and will get dust and grime away, more is needed to keep bacteria and microorganisms from infiltrating your home.
+Cleaning is a bland turn for removing something unwanted; cleaning usually refers to removing visible debris or dirt.
+If you want to give your space a deeper clean, you must resort to more substantial equipment than just a broom, dustpan, and feather duster.

 Please Be Wise and Remember to Sanitize

-The act of sanitizing refers to making a surface sanitary or free of visible dirt contaminants that could affect your health.
-Much like cleaning, to sanitize an area, you are in essence also cleaning but it also goes the extra step to disinfect from harmful contagions lingering on the surface.
+Sanitizing is making a surface sanitary or free of visible dirt contaminants that could affect your health.
+Much like cleaning, to sanitize an area, you are, in essence, also cleaning, but it also goes the extra step to disinfect from harmful contagions lingering on the surface.

-It is very important to note that although sanitizer is effective in reducing the growth and occurrence of bacteria, viruses, or fungi; it will not kill the microorganisms on that surface.
-For a fresher and deeper clean, you will have to use a disinfectant to efficiently destroy the germs.
+It is imperative to note that although sanitizer effectively reduces the growth and occurrence of bacteria, viruses, or fungi, it will not kill the microorganisms on that surface.
+You need to use a disinfectant to efficiently destroy the germs for a fresher and deeper clean.

 Protect While You Disinfect

-Disinfecting is the best defense in preventing the spread of viruses and infection in homes, schools, and businesses.
+Disinfecting is the best defense in preventing the spread of viruses and infections in homes, schools, and businesses.
 However, not all disinfectants are made equal.
-Some disinfectants go through rigorous testing to be approved by the EPA for killing bacteria and viruses.
-Disinfectants are the EPA’s only approved way to ensure that you are killing viruses on hard surfaces.
-Sanitizing products do not go through these very strict regulations so if you find a product that is not EPA Registered as a disinfectant but still claims to kill viruses like Covid-19, that is false advertising, and that product should not be trusted.
+Some disinfectants undergo rigorous testing to be approved by the EPA for killing bacteria and viruses.
+Disinfectants are the EPA’s only authorized way to ensure that you are killing viruses on hard surfaces.
+Sanitizing products do not go through these stringent regulations, so if you find a product that is not EPA-registered as a disinfectant but still claims to kill viruses like COVID-19, that is false advertising, and that product should not be trusted.

-Keep in mind that disinfectants are highly effective at killing the germs when used correctly, but they will not remove the germs.
-They will die but their physical presence will still remain.
+Remember that disinfectants are highly effective at killing germs when used correctly, but they will not remove them.
+They will die, but their physical presence will still remain.
 For that reason, disinfectants and cleaners are often used hand in hand.

 Which comes first: Sanitizing or Disinfecting?

-It is important that before sanitizing or disinfecting, you must first start with a clean slate.
-Make sure that where you are attempting to sterilize is cleared off of debris, dirt, and dust.
-After establishing a clean area, it is recommended by the CDC to disinfect with an “N List Disinfectant”.
+It is essential that before sanitizing or disinfecting, you must first start with a clean slate.
+Make sure that where you attempt to sterilize is cleared of debris, dirt, and dust.
+After establishing a clean area, it is recommended by the CDC to disinfect it with an “N List Disinfectant.”

 Disinfecting will kill the bacteria from the infected surface.
-Following up with a sanitizer will provide a more thorough clean and will remove those dead bacteria from the area but it is not required to assure a protected cleanse.
+Following up with a sanitizer will provide a more thorough cleaning.
+It will remove those dead bacteria from the area, but it is not required to ensure a protected cleanse.

 When to disinfect:

-It is believed that Covid-19 is more likely to live on hard, nonporous surfaces best.
-It is best to consider disinfecting hard surfaces whenever possible, especially in high-traffic areas or areas with high-volume touch points.
+It is believed that Covid-19 is more likely to live on hard, nonporous surfaces.
+It is best to disinfect hard surfaces whenever possible, especially in high-traffic areas or high-volume touchpoints.
 These areas would be entryways, hallways, kitchens, and bathrooms.
-High-Volume touch points would likely be doorknobs, light switches, remote controls, refrigerator door handles, cellphones, and tablet devices.
+High-volume touchpoints are doorknobs, light switches, remote controls, refrigerator door handles, cellphones, and tablet devices.

 If you are in quarantine because you or someone you live with is sick or possibly sick, the CDC has recommended disinfecting your home 3 times a day to prevent reinfection.